 Visiting the USS Midway

-A volunteer tour guide will take you through the bridge, chart room, and primary flight control.
+Volunteer tour guides take you through the bridge, chart room, and primary flight control.
+It's one fo the most fun things to do and lines can grow long on a busy day.

 - Allow at least three hours to see everything on the USS Midway.
 If you're in a hurry, take their Express Tour.

 - Many doorways have a high threshold, and there are many stairs, some of them quite steep.
-Wear comfortable shoes with soles that give you firm footing.
+Comfortable shoes with soles will give you firm footing.

 - If you don't like confined spaces, be glad you weren't stationed on the Midway.
 The barracks can feel very claustrophobic, and you might want to bypass that part of the tour.

-- Bring a bottle of water.
+- Bring water.
 Otherwise, all those stairs, tight quarters, and no air conditioning may leave you thirsty in the middle of the tour.

 - Bring a light jacket; it can be windy on the Flight Deck.